 Mars Reborn: homepage -- Index: Martian place names -- Planetocopia: more world-models

-The coast, like most on Mars, is ragged, with many mesa-islands covered in hardwood forest.
+Tempe's coast, like many on Mars, is simple on a large scale--just a big blunt tongue sticking into the northern ocean.
+But locally it's ragged, even fractal--endless mesa-islands covered in hardwood forest.
 Fall here is spectacular, with red and gold islands rising from a dusky violet sea...

-Inland, as the land rises toward Tharsis, it grows cold, but the rise squeezes moisture from the air, feeding dwarf forests and alpine meadows.
+Inland, as the land rises toward the Tharsis Bulge, it grows cold, but the rise squeezes moisture from the air, feeding low conifer forests and alpine meadows.
 Lichen-eaters, particularly reindeer and Martian mammoth, roam these strange uplands, gashed with deep fossae where dark woods line deep, narrow lakes.
+Freshwater fjords.

-At the bottom left are the first and smallest of the Tharsis volcanoes: Mt Ceraunius (white cone), Uranius Tholus (smaller, to northwest) and the largest, Uranius Patera, a wide caldera sporting (of all things) a lake--unnatural at this alpine altitude.
+At the bottom left are the first and least of those Tharsian volcanoes: Mt Ceraunius (white cone), Uranius Tholus (smaller, to northwest--still Himalayan) and the lowest but largest, Uranius Patera, a wide caldera sporting (of all things) a lake--unnatural at this alpine altitude.

 Lake Uranius is kept partly ice-free by thermal vents--a milky blue eye in an otherwise stark world of red and white.
 Its humid plume feeds ice-fogs and snow flurries all over Tharsis and upper Tempe, allowing pockets of life in fossae and craters--though that life is still mostly lichen and tundra grass.
 These grow slowly, but undisturbed, for few animals thrive in the high, thin air.

-Yet Tempe's highest points are a mere five or ten kilometers up, not even as high as the feet of the Big Four to the south.
+Yet Tempe's highest points are a mere five or ten kilometers up, barely as high as Everest, or the feet of the Big Four farther south and west...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books